Q. Who is eligible for coverage?

 Q. Can I apply for an LPT Plan if I already have coverage under another AICPA Life Insurance Plan?

-A. Yes, you can apply for LPT coverage if you already have a CPA Life or another insurance plan.
-Your total coverage amount under all plans may not exceed $2.5 million if you are under age 55, $2 million if you are 55–64 years old, or $1.5 million if you are 65 or older.
-The same limits apply separately for Spouse LPT, based on the CPA's eligibility.
+A. Yes, you can apply for LPT coverage if you already have a CPA Life or GVUL insurance plan.
+Your total coverage amount under all plans may not exceed $2.5 million if you are under age 55, $2 million if you are 55–64 years old, or $1.5 million if you are 65-69; and $750,000 if you are age 70-74.
+The same limits apply separately for Spouse LPT, based on the CPA's eligibility..

 Q. What happens at the end of my level period?

 A. If you are an AICPA member age 55 and under when your level period expires and your coverage is not at your maximum eligible amount, you may apply again for either a 10 or 20-year period.
-If you're 56-65 when your term expires, you can apply for a 10-year period.
-Or, you can apply for coverage under a different Plan, such as CPA Life and Spouse Life or another member Life Plan.
+If you're age 56-65 when your term expires, you can apply for a 10-year period.
+Or, you can apply for coverage under a different Plan, such as CPA Life or GVUL Life Insurance Plan.
 If you don't qualify for another AICPA Plan based on your age (or in the case of your spouse's coverage, his or her age) or submit additional applications, you can continue your current LPT coverage by paying an annual premium that increases each year, up to age 95.

 Q. Can I change my LPT coverage amounts after the initial application is approved?